ananthakumaran/fdb/BENCHMARK.md

 The benchmark is run at multiple concurrency level and only the top result(based on operation per second) for each type is shown here.
-The main intention is show that FDB client could saturate the server by generating enough load.
+The main intention is to show that FDB client could saturate the server by generating enough load.

 ```